18F/ReVAL/docs/customize.md

     },

 Each rule's code should return `true` for valid rows and `false` for invalid.

+### Inverting rule logic

+By default, the code of each rule should evaluate to `true` for a row to be valid.
+You can reverse this - making each rule in a given validator represent invalidation - in `DATA_INGEST['VALIDATORS']`:

+    'VALIDATORS': {
+        'sql_validators.yml': {'FILE': data_ingest.ingestors.SqlValidator',
+                               'RULES_EXPRESS_SUCCESS': False}
+    },

 # Customizing data ingestion behavior

 ## tabulator.Stream arguments